 Schedule I substances have a higher potential for psychological and/or physical dependence, whereas Schedule V drugs are those that have the least potential for abuse.
 Prescription opioids, such as oxycodone, hydrocodone, and morphine, are Schedule II controlled substances at the federal level.

-To determine the appropriate disposal method for controlled substance waste, it is important to consider various factors, such as understanding the difference between wastage and inventory, as inventory cannot be placed in CsRx® containers.
+When disposing of controlled substances, it’s important to know the difference between wastage and inventory, as inventory cannot be placed in CsRx® containers.

 Inventory: Refers to the controlled substances that belong to the registrant, who holds the responsibility for their use, transfer, and disposal as outlined by DEA regulations.
 Proper disposal of inventory requires rendering it non-retrievable.
 Some examples of inventory include:

-• Expired vial of testosterone at a clinic
+- Expired vial or syringe of testosterone at a clinic

-Wastage: Wastage refers to what is left over after a controlled substance has been dispensed by a practitioner for immediate administration at a registered location pursuant to an order for medication.
+Wastage: Wastage refers to what is remaining after a controlled substance has been prescribed and dispensed by a practitioner for immediate administration to a patient at a registered location pursuant to an order for medication.
 The DEA does not mandate destroying this type of waste, meaning it does not need to be rendered non-retrievable.
 However, the DEA strongly recommends that practitioners implement security controls to prevent the diversion of wastage.
 Some examples of wastage include:

-• Partial vial of testosterone at a clinic
+- Partial vial or syringe of testosterone post administration at a clinic

-• Partial IV or PCA pump of morphine from a hospital surgical area
+- Partial IV or PCA pump of morphine post administration from a hospital surgical area

 Learn more about Stericycle’s CsRx® Controlled Substance Waste Service, which is designed to help practitioners that are DEA registrants mitigate the risk of drug diversion.
 Stericycle also offers services designed to help ultimate users (patients) dispose of their controlled substance medications, including Seal&SendTM Consumer Medication Mail Envelopes and MedDropTM Medication Collection Kiosks.